Yo! Bum Rush the Show

 Yo!
 Bum Rush the Show is the debut studio album by the American hip hop group Public Enemy.
 It was released in March 1987 through Def Jam Recordings.
 It was recorded at Spectrum City Studios in Hempstead, New York, and became one of the fastest-selling hip hop records, but was controversial among radio stations and critics, in part due to lead rapper Chuck D's black nationalist politics.
-Despite this, the album has since been regarded as one of hip hop's greatest and most influential records.
+The album is regarded as one of hip hop's greatest and most influential records.
+The album featured the Bomb Squad's sample-heavy production style and the scratching of DJ Terminator X.

 Musical style

 Yo!
 Bum Rush the Show featured the Bomb Squad's sample-heavy production style, also prominent on the group's later work.
 Joe Brown of The Washington Post described the album's music as "a more serious brand of inner-city aggression", in comparison to Licensed to Ill (1986) by Def Jam label-mates the Beastie Boys.
 On its musical style, Brown wrote "Public Enemy's mean and minimalist rap is marked by an absolute absence of melody – the scary sound is just a throbbing pulse, hard drums and a designed-to-irritate electronic whine, like a dentist's drill or a persistent mosquito".
 The album's sound is accented by the scratching of DJ Terminator X. Chicago Tribune writer Daniel Brogan described Public Enemy's style on the album as "raw and confrontational", writing that the group "doesn't aim to – or have a chance at – crossing over".